History of AEK Athens F.C.: 1969–70 season

-Stanković proceeded in the renewal in the roster, he planned from the previous season.
-Stefanos Theodoridis was promoted to the first team, while Apostolos Toskas and Andreas Papaemmanouil were acquired.
-At the same time Alekos Sofianidis, Aleko Yordan, Andreas Stamatiadis and Kostas Papageorgiou departed.
-The conquest of the second place in the league was considered a success, considering the radical changes in the squad and the strength of Panathinaikos at the time.
-In the Cup, AEK were eliminated in the second round, by Panathinaikos at home, losing by 3–5 in the penalty shootout.
+Stanković began rebuilding the squad, as Stefanos Theodoridis was promoted to the senior team, while the club signed Apostolos Toskas and Andreas Papaemmanouil among others.
+At the same time Alekos Sofianidis, Aleko Yordan, Andreas Stamatiadis and Kostas Papageorgiou departed, while Lakis Frogoudakis retired in midseason.
+Finishing second in the league was considered a success, considering the extensive changes in the squad and the strength of Panathinaikos at the time.
+In the Cup, AEK were eliminated in the second round by Panathinaikos at home, losing by 5–3 in the penalty shootout.